probert312/jquerydropdown/README.md

 - tested in Internet Explorer 11, Firefox and Chrome;
 - searching in select box without losing normal functionality of a select box;
 - keep entire list of elements after clicking in input to search again;
+- no other requests to the server after page load;
+- tested with up then 1000 elements;